SS Gallic (1894)

 Birkenhead was a side-wheel paddle steamer.
 Each wheel was driven by a four-cylinder diagonal compound steam engine.
 Between them her two engines were rated at a total of 177 NHP and gave her a speed of 13 kn.

 Birkenhead Council registered Birkenhead at Liverpool.
 Her United Kingdom official number was 102164.

 White Star Line based Gallic at Cherbourg.
 She was soon considered too small for tending the company's increasingly large ocean liners.
 When J. Bruce Ismay proposed the Olympic-class ocean liners, the company ordered two new tenders: SS Nomadic (for first- and second-class passengers) and the SS Traffic (for third-class passengers and mail).

 Gallic was retained for a short time at Cherbourg, where she was occasionally used as a baggage vessel.
-The success of Nomadic and Traffic obviated the need for Gallic and she was scrapped at Garston, Liverpool in 1914 after a short period of being laid up.
+The success of Nomadic and Traffic obviated the need for Gallic and she was scrapped at Garston, Liverpool in the summer of 1914 after a short period of being laid up.